frankkuipersgit/order-api/myordersapi/readme.md

 ### 3\.
 Use the API

-See the OpenAPI/Swagger docs or the [cURL examples](#examples) below for all endpoints.
+See the OpenAPI/Swagger docs or the [cURL examples](#examples) below for example endpoints.

 ---